TheRealOctosquid/TheRealOctosquid/README.md

 Hello, I’m @TheRealOctosquid
 I’m currently learning Python.
 How to reach me :
-Twitter : @Hardcordisco, Instagram  : @Hardcordisco, Youtube : @AlexCordisco, LinkedIn : www.linkedin.com/in/alexander-cordisco-2950259b/
+Twitter : @Hardcordisco, Instagram  : @Hardcordisco, Youtube : @AlexCordisco, LinkedIn

+These are all my beginner projects.

 <!---
 TheRealOctosquid/TheRealOctosquid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.